awsdocs/aws-single-sign-on-user-guide/doc_source/provision-automatically.md

 1. Choose **Close**\.

 After you complete this procedure, you must configure automatic provisioning in your IdP\.
 For more information, see [Supported identity providers](supported-idps.md)\.

-**Note**
-If you are setting up an administrative user in IAM Identity Center for the first time, see [Set up AWS account access for an administrative user](get-started-connect-id-source-ad-idp.md#assign-account-access-admin-user-ad-idp)\.

 ## How to disable automatic provisioning<a name="disable-provisioning"></a>